microsoft/MSIX-Labs/README.md

 ## Overview
-MSIX Labs project is an effort to offer hands-on labs to help people become familar with the different areas of MSIX.
+MSIX Labs project is an effort to offer hands-on labs to help people become familiar with the different areas of MSIX.
 The content can also be customized and become a basis for internal training.

 ## Related training material
 The MSIX overview video talks through the core concepts of MSIX.
 We recommend watching the overview training video prior to performing the labs.

 MSIX Training Overview: https://www.microsoft.com/en-us/videoplayer/embed/RE3ig2l

+## Labs

+- MSIX Labs for IT Pros are at [MSIX-Labs/ITProLabs](https://github.com/microsoft/MSIX-Labs/tree/master/ITProLabs).
+- MSIX Labs for developers are at [MSIX-Labs/DeveloperLabs](https://github.com/microsoft/MSIX-Labs/tree/master/DeveloperLabs).

-# Contributing
+## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us